shridarreddy/Portable_SIEM_Lab-Wazuh/README.md

     ```
     You should see `192.168.56.10` assigned to `enp0s8`.

-> Add screen of `ip a` output showing the static IP on enp0s8

 ---

 Now your Ubuntu server will always have the same IP on the lab network, making DNS and agent connections rock-solid.